 Saltine Cracker ToffeeCourse: Dessert, SnacksCuisine: AmericanDifficulty: Easy

 This saltine cracker toffee comes together in just minutes and it’s sure to be a conversation starter on your party table!
-It’s a terrific make-ahead sweet for the week, gift from your kitchen or potluck dinner contribution!
+It’s a terrific make-ahead sweet gift from your kitchen or a fun potluck dinner contribution.
+Fans of sweet/salty combination treats will love this easy candy!

 2 sleeves of store-bought saltine crackers, salted top or unsalted tops, your preference